 - Use new passwords for your online accounts at least once a month.

 - Don’t use easy to guess passwords either.
-You can get a strong passwords in seconds if you use a random password generator.
+You can get a strong password in seconds if you use a random password generator.

 Step 4: Delete Social Accounts You Don’t Use

-If you have social account you never really use any more, delete them.
-While these account might seem insignificant to you, they may contain useful info for potential hackers.
+If you have a social account you never really use any more, delete them.
+While these accounts might seem insignificant to you, they may contain useful info for potential hackers.